 Tests of inductive reasoning are often given to children so that they can determine whether or not they are capable of learning new things at an early age.
 If a child is able to look at smaller pieces of the puzzle and then put those pieces together in order to figure out what they all mean, they are said to have high levels of inductive reasoning skills.

 These skills are very important because they allow us to learn new things without having all of the facts right away.
 For example, scientists do not know everything about our solar system, but they have learned enough about it to know that all planets orbit around the sun in elliptical orbits.
-Inductive reasoning allows us to make quick connections between different pieces of information so that we can learn new

 The Limits Of Inductive Reasoning